NPKelly/CS481-X-S20-capstone-homecu/docs/NickKelly.md

 ## Week 2

+Created teams and met with teammates.

+## Week 3

 ### January 28, 2020

 Wrote questions to ask during the sponsor meet up that is taking place on 1/30.
 Had a short meetup with Shane to discuss documenting individual contribution throughout the project.